ksunair/WorkoutBuddy/README.md

 * Use my iphone for work out instead of carrying a paper.
 * Create monthly work out plan and send update to the trainer.
 * May be sell the software back to the trainer and get my money back. :)

+Framework
+---

+This is developed with MeteorJS as I said in Why section.